 Do you find yourself daydreaming about lacing up your hiking boots and trekking through the great outdoors?
-Dream no more — Southern Ontario has your cravings covered with a multitude of excellent hiking options, even if all you want is a leisurely stroll through one of Toronto’s many urban parks.
-So get out there!
+Dream no more — Southern Ontario has your cravings covered with a multitude of excellent hiking options.
 Fill up your Nalgene, grab a bag of trail mix, and hit the path — adventure awaits.

 When it comes to prime spots for getting outside in Ontario, Rattlesnake Point in Milton might be one of the province’s worst-kept secrets.
 But that doesn’t mean it’s any less beautiful or enjoyable.
 Choose from three trails in the Conservation Area that range from easy loops to more difficult, half-day out-and-back treks.
 If you’re up for a more strenuous hike, try the Nassagaweya Canyon Trail that leads to nearby Crawford Lake through the canyon and lush forests.
 For those wanting to stay longer than a day, Rattlesnake Point also offers many camping sites and outstanding rock climbing routes.

 Pick a clear day and head up Blue Mountain for some incredible views of Georgian Bay via the Cascade Trail.
 Start at the South Base Lodge and begin your ascent, winding your way up beside a rushing waterfall.
 Pack a camera and get ready for a photo-taking extravaganza when you summit.
 Fitt Tip: for an extended walk, follow the top of the Niagara Escarpment north and head back down via the Village Way Trail.
 Or, if you’ve tired yourself out going up, get a ride down via the open-air gondola (they charge $8 for the one-way trip).